Feeding schedules and demand feeding

 I know this is a hot potato of a topic but it needs addressing if we are to address the current climate of baby and toddler sleep problems and the childhood obesity epidemic.
 These two go hand in hand.

 I’m going to share my own lightbulb moment to this health morbidity epidemic we are currently allowing to happen.

-I recently went to help a mum with a 4.5 year old girl who was bed sharing with mum and breast feeding to sleep and feeding 4-5 times in the night to resettle.
-On night one of sleep training we had a big discussion about need and want to help teach about filling emotions with food.
+I recently went to help a mum with a 4.5-year-old girl who was bed sharing with mum and breastfeeding to sleep and feeding 4-5 times in the night to resettle.
+On night one of sleep training, we had a big discussion about needs and wants to help teach about filling emotions with food.
 On night one she ran to the kitchen, escaping out of bed, opened the fridge door, sat on the kitchen floor and proclaimed, “I’m hungry”.
-She wasn’t hungry she was just unable to manage her emotions without breast feeding to sleep.
+She wasn’t hungry she was just unable to manage her emotions without breastfeeding to sleep.
 My big concern here is she will comfort eat to fill her emotions rather than being able to self-regulate.

 The INSIGHT study highlighted a distressed but not particularly hungry baby will calm if given a sweet liquid, which INSIGHT researchers said could lead to problems later on.
 “Their normal ability to regulate their emotions becomes overridden with a food reward to soothe and projects later into life — when upset or depressed, food becomes the mechanism to soothe these emotions.”

 Sobering reading and research.
 The results of the INSIGHT study have shown when parents were given this training, their babies were less likely to be overweight at 1 year; the babies also slept better than those in the control group, in which parents got safety training rather than responsive parenting guidance.